Hyper-Kitten/categorical/README.md

 post3.tags << [tag1, tag2]
 ```

-You can also tagged items from a given tag.
+You can also get tagged items from a given tag.

 ```ruby
 tag = Categorical::Tag.create!(label: 'Ruby')